 5. Take the lead by proposing your tribe “eats productively” together

-Suggest you and your colleagues all chip in together to organise deliveries of healthy food to the workplace, and see if it’s possible to improve the communal spaces for preparing and eating food.
+Suggest you and your colleagues all chip in together to organize deliveries of healthy food to the workplace, and see if it’s possible to improve the communal spaces for preparing and eating food.
 Be innovative and propose new solutions to your superiors.
 Find companies that can make daily deliveries of healthy items, such as cold-pressed, fresh, organic vegetable and fruit juices, shots of ginger (instead of coffee), and fresh, vitamin-packed juice bars, and run cookery and naturopathic workshops.
 Enabling employees to eat healthily during the workday must be a key goal of the company in a fun and tasty way.

 Good nutrition should be one of the top concerns for brands, media companies, and other businesses to address.
 It’s sometimes difficult to make the best food choices out of the multitude of recommendations, so put simply, just trust yourself.
 If you listen to your body, it’s safe to say that you will make the best choices for eating healthily and doubling your productivity.
 So go for it!